Looking for creative ways to tell the story of Esther to kids?

 Why is roleplaying a good method of storytelling?

-- The story comes alive and makes more sense for your children.
+- The story comes alive and makes more sense to your children.

-- Acting out the scenario allows them to visualize and interpret the story creatively.
+- Acting out the scenario allows them to visualize and interpret the story.

 - It encourages them to reflect and discuss what they’ve learned from the story.